cortexlabs/cortex/README.md

 ### Spin up a cluster

-Cortex clusters are designed to be self-hosted on any AWS account (and GCP support is coming soon):
+Cortex clusters are designed to be self-hosted on any AWS account (GCP support is coming soon):

 ```bash
 # provision infrastructure on AWS and spin up a cluster